 - 101. Chinese I A course for beginners of Chinese.
 The primary goal of this course is to acquire the basic skills necessary to begin communicating in Chinese.
 The secondary goal of gaining insight in the Chinese language world comes by means of performing the language with an understanding of cultural and contextual appropriateness.
 Emphasis is placed on four language skills: listening, speaking, reading and writing, with a primary focus on oral communication.
 Class meets two evenings per week.
 Conducted both in Chinese and English.
 Four Credits Shih Fall Semester - 102.
 Chinese II A continuation of Chinese I. This course is designed to continue to develop appropriate communicative skills in the Chinese language world.
 Emphasis is placed on all four language skills: listening, speaking, reading and writing, with a primary focus on oral communication.
-Class meets two evenings per week.
 Conducted primarily in Chinese.
 Prerequisite: Chinese I, placement or equivalent.

-Four Credits Shih Spring Semester

-- 295. Chinese III Intermediate Chinese A continuation of Chinese II.
+Four Credits Shih Spring Semester - 201.
+Chinese III Intermediate Chinese A continuation of Chinese III.
 Further study of basic Chinese grammar and continued study of the Chinese writing system, with equal emphasis on speaking and reading.
 In this course, writing simple essays in Chinese will also be introduced.
 This course helps students to develop more advanced linguistic skills, to expand on vocabulary and expressions appropriate to different occasions, and to systematically review previously studied materials.
 The textbook used for the class is Integrated Chinese Level One Part II.
-Class meets two evenings per week.

-Four Credits Shih Fall Semester - 295.
-Chinese IV Intermediate Chinese A continuation of Chinese III.
+Four Credits Shih Fall Semester

+202. Chinese IV - Intermediate Chinese - A continuation of Chinese III.
 This course completes the study of basic Chinese grammar and gives further study of the Chinese writing system, with continued emphasis on both speaking and reading.
 In this course, we continue improving skills required for writing essays in Chinese.
 This course helps students to further expand their vocabulary bank, to communicate in Chinese on wider and deeper topics, and also to get a greater insight into Chinese language and culture.
 The textbook used for the class is the second half of Integrated Chinese Level One Part II.
-Class meets two evenings per week.

 Four Credits Shih Spring Semester